HumanCellAtlas/data-portal-content/content/about/what-is-the-platform/what-is-the-platform.md

 * a flexible matrix service for dynamic data delivery
 * a multi-faceted file browsing UI enabling sharing with collaborators

-We invite you to use this data portal to submit your data or analyze data from other laboratories and contact us with your feedback or questions.
+We invite you to use this data portal to submit your data or access data from other laboratories and contact us with your feedback or questions.